univention/univention-corporate-server/doc/release-notes/index.rst

 interface.
 Your web browser needs to permit cookies. |UCSUMC| requires one of the following browsers:

-* Chrome as of version 85
+* Chrome as of version FIXME

-* Firefox as of version 78
+* Firefox as of version FIXME

-* Safari and Safari Mobile as of version 13
+* Safari and Safari Mobile as of version FIXME

-* Microsoft Edge as of version 88
+* Microsoft Edge as of version FIXME

 Users running older browsers may experience display or performance issues.